aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 At the end of the code, `s` has value `"HELLO!"` and `t` has value `"HELLO!"`, because at `line 7` the local variable `s` is initalized to the string object `hello` but the string object is mutated from within the method.

 In `line 8` we call the `fix` method and pass in `s` as an argument.
 At this point, both the local variable `s` and the method parameter `value` point to the same string object.

-Inside the method body, in `line 3` we call the `upcase!` method on `value` and this method call mutates the string object `value` points to by changing all the letters to their corresponding uppercase.
+Inside the method body, in `line 3` we call the `upcase!` method on `value` and this method call mutates the string object `value` points to by changing all the letters to their corresponding uppercase form.
 Then another mutating method `concat` is called on the object and `"!"` is added to the string.
-Hence, the final result is `"HELLO!".
+Hence, the final result is `"HELLO!"`.
 This is what is returned by `fix(x)` and this string object is assigned to the local variable `t` in `line 8`.

 This demonstrates the concept of mutating methods.